Dhavalikar-Dipti/Mentorness-ML-Intership/README.md

   2. Exploratory data analysis (EDA) to identify patterns and trends.
   3. Model building using regression techniques such as:
      - Linear Regression
-     - Decision Trees
+     - Decision Tree
-     - Random Forests
+     - Random Forest
+     - Gradient Boost Regressor
   4. Evaluation using metrics like Mean Absolute Error (MAE) and R².
 - **Output:** A trained model capable of predicting salaries based on input features.